 The International Plant Protection Convention (IPPC) Secretariat is soliciting nominations for appropriately qualified experts to take part in:

-Nominations will be accepted from contracting parties, national or regional plant protection organizations (NPPOs or RPPOs) through their respective NPPO or RPPO official IPPC Contact Point and self-nominations should be supported by an accompanying letter from a government authority.
+Nominations will be accepted from contracting parties, national or regional plant protection organizations (NPPOs or RPPOs) through their respective NPPO or RPPO official IPPC Contact Point and self-nominations should be supported by an accompanying letter from the respective IPPC contact point.

 • Completed and signed Statement of Commitment form - this should be read carefully by each nominee and discussed between the nominee and their employer.
-The form should then be signed by the nominee and a senior person in authority from the organization that employs the nominee and submitted with the nomination (as a scanned image file such as PDF).
-The file should be named as follows: COUNTRY_SURNAME_Firstname_commitment.
+The form should then be signed by the nominee and a senior person in authority from the organization that employs the nominee.
+The form should be submitted with the nomination (as a scanned image file such as PDF).
+The file should be named as follows: COUNTRY_SURNAME_Firstname_commitment

-Submissions should be sent to the IPPC Secretariat by e-mail (firstname.lastname@example.org) no later than 20 September 2017.
+Submissions should be sent to the IPPC Secretariat by e-mail (firstname.lastname@example.org) no later than 31 October 2018.
 The name of the nominating country or RPPO and the words “Call for Experts” should be placed in the subject line of the email message.
-The Standards Committee (SC) will review the nominations and select experts based on the experience presented.
-Selected experts will be contacted by the Secretariat once the nomination has been confirmed.

 It is expected that participants will attend all sessions of the meeting and those participants who plan to attend only part of a meeting should fund their own travel.

-Six to eight experts with collective expertise in:
+Five to seven experts with collective expertise in:

 Experts with extensive experience and expertise across a number of these fields will be given priority.

-The discussions and work of expert working groups (EWGs) take place in English, so experts should have a strong working knowledge of English.
+The discussions and work of the Expert working Group will take place in English, so experts should have a strong working knowledge of English.

-The selected experts should be available to attend the EWG meeting, which is tentatively scheduled for 5-9 March 2018 in Malta.
-Any change will be published on the IPPC Calendar (2018).
+The selected experts should be available to attend the Expert working Group meeting, which is tentatively scheduled for 3-7 June 2019 in Toronto, Canada.

 |Terms of Reference and Rules of Procedure for Technical Panels (En, Fr, and Es)||Link||17 Feb 2017|